UDPM: Upsampling Diffusion Probabilistic Models: Experiments

-In the unconditional scheme we evaluate our method UDPM on three different datasets, FFHQ, AFHQv2 and LSUN horses datasets, where each dataset contains $50K$, $14K$, and $2M$ images respectively.
-For FFHQ we train UDPM to generate $256\times 256$ and $128\times 128$ face images with $L=7$ and $L=6$ respectively.
-Similarly, for AFHQv2 we train UDPM to generate $256\times 256$ animal images with $L=7$.
-While for LSUN horses dataset UDPM is trained to generate $64\times 64$ images with $L=5$.
+\textbf{Unconditional Generation.} In the unconditional scheme, we evaluate UDPM on FFHQ and AFHQv2 datasets, where each dataset contains $50K$ and $14K$ images, respectively.
+We resize the images to 64$\times$64 and train the UNet using Algorithm \ref{alg:training}.